pedroteixeiraw/Missile_Guidance_System/README.md

 [<img src="Gungnir/demo.gif" />]()

-This project focuses on developing a Missile Guidance System using a triple-loop PID control structure in MATLAB.
+This project focuses on developing a Missile Guidance System using a triple-loop PID control structure in MATLAB/ Simulink.

 ![illustration](simulation_graph.png)